Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "...How come?"

-"Well, I mean…" Deacon waved a hand up and down her.
-"You’re a few years older than him, got some more life experience, you’re more confident, you’ve kinda taken him under your wing a bit…"
+"Well, I mean..."
+Deacon waved a hand up and down her.
+"You’re a few years older than him, got some more life experience, you’re more confident, you’ve kinda taken him under your wing a bit..."

 It took a few seconds for her meaning to percolate through the combined haze of being jilted and being buzzed.

 "...Fuck.
 Really?
-Like…?
+Like...?
 Aww *man,* I don’t wanna be his surrogate big sister!"

 "I think it’s too late for that.
 But to be fair," Arés played with her empty bottle, "I think he’s got good taste in siblings."